avanwouwe/citadel-browser-agent/docs/config/account-trust.md

 * only applies the policy to the systems in your protected scope
 * purges accounts after 90 days of not being used

 If `checkOnlyInternal` is set to `true` then the policy is not applied to external users.
 The domain of usernames is used to determine if the user is internal or external.
-If you have defined `company.domains` then any domain not in that list is considered external.
-If you have not defined `company.domains` then any domain in `domain.publicMail` (containing a default list of known public mail services) is considered external.
+If you have defined `organization.domains` then any domain not in that list is considered external.
+If you have not defined `organization.domains` then any domain in `domain.publicMail` (containing a default list of known public mail services) is considered external.
 Usernames without a domain are always considered as internal.

 ```
     ...